SCUACM/INRIXHackTokenAPI/README.md

 -Clone repo

+-Install Node if you don't already have it.
+Instructions: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 -In app.js, alter the AppId and HashToken variables to be your personal AppId and HashToken generated on this site https://iq.inrix.com/developer/key-management after creating a key.

 -In terminal, navigate to the directory you cloned this repo into